grrrwaaa/courses/film6246/project.md

 	- Robots & Fauna -- mainly by motions that suggest intention: sudden changes of direction, responsiveness to nearby environment, etc.
 	- People/characters (or people-like things) -- very difficult to even get close to [uncanny valley](http://en.wikipedia.org/wiki/Uncanny_valley), never mind overcome it; but voices & videos are one way, non-realistic avatars are another.
 Even a tracking CCTV camera imparts life to the world.
 Simple logic/AI?
 	- Multiplayer?

+- Does the world itself embody some intelligence, maintaining certain balances or responding adaptively to the immersant?

 - (How) do these mechanics and agencies influence each other, independently of the immersant?